prakash9775/Data-analysis-pizza-sales/README.md

 # Data-analysis-pizza-sales
-This repository contain data visualizaton document of pizza sales.
+This repository contains document of pizza sales.
+It contain pizza sales data and PowerBI dashboard file.